arabellaknowles/bank-techtest/README.md

 ## Technologies used
 - Coded in Ruby
 - RSpec for testing
-- Simplecov and Rubocop for code quality checks
+- Simplecov and Rubocop for code quality checks (100% coverage)

-### Planning
-- Method to withdraw from balance: @balance -= withdrawal_amount
-- Method to deposit: @balance += deposit_amount
-- Method that returns today's date
-- Method to add the action, date, credit/debit amount, balance to the file
-- Storing this in a file not a database: CSV (comma separated format)
-- On intialization of a new account, create a new CSV linked to that account with date, credit, debit, balance columns